spencerthayer/2024-Election-Polling-Analysis/readme.md

 4. **Uncertainty quantification**: Implement techniques like bootstrapping or Bayesian inference to quantify the uncertainty associated with the adjusted poll results.
 This will provide a more comprehensive understanding of the range of possible outcomes and help convey the level of confidence in the estimates.

-5. **Expansion to other races and scenarios**: Extend the project to analyze polling data for other types of races, such as congressional or gubernatorial elections.
-Additionally, modify the codebase to handle scenarios with more than two candidates, allowing for a more flexible and comprehensive analysis of political races.

-6. **User interface and visualization**: Develop a user-friendly interface and data visualization components to make the project more accessible and informative to a wider audience.
+5. **User interface and visualization**: Develop a user-friendly interface and data visualization components to make the project more accessible and informative to a wider audience.
 This could include interactive dashboards, maps, and charts that allow users to explore the polling data and adjusted results in a more intuitive manner.